< Best Battery Backpack Blowers — Reviewed & Ranked | BlowingYards

 56V · Battery Backpack Blower · 800 CFM · 190 MPH · 26 N

 The most powerful battery backpack blower currently available — and the first to genuinely threaten mid-range gas models.
-EGO's Commercial battery backpack blower delivers 800 CFM at 190 MPH, rated at 26 Newtons but tested at 27.9 N by Pro Tool Reviews.
-Runs on two 56V batteries (6.0Ah kit included) with up to 120 min on low, 30 min on high, 25 min on turbo.
-The standout feature: a digital display with battery level and four variable speed levels plus turbo lock.
-Fully serviceable mechanical components address the biggest pro complaint about battery backpack blowers.
+EGO's Commercial battery backpack blower delivers 800 CFM at 190 MPH, rated at 26 Newtons but tested at 27.9 N. Runs on two 56V batteries (6.0Ah kit included) with up to 120 min on low, 30 min on high.
+Digital display with battery level and four variable speed levels plus turbo lock.
 Pivot-mount tube for exceptional maneuverability.
-65 dB at 50 ft — whisper-quiet for a cordless backpack blower. ~29 lbs with batteries. $899 kit.
+65 dB at 50 ft. ~29 lbs with batteries. ~$899 kit.

 CFM800